oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

 2. Move your mouse over the map.
 To pan the pan, click and hold and then drag the map.
 To zoom in and out, use your mouse wheel.

-   Alternatively, you can display a navigation widget by clicking on the gear icon above the map and enabling **Show navigation controls**.
+   Alternatively, you can display a navigation widget by clicking on the gear icon above the map and selecting the **Navigation Bar** dropdown.
+Choose **Zoom and Compass**, and then click **OK**.

    ![Visualization settings](images/vis-01a.png)

-   If navigation controls is enabled you will have a navigation widget available.
+   Enabling navigation controls will show a navigation widget in the map.

    ![Visualize data](images/vis-01b.png)